Characterizing the Global Crowd Workforce: A Cross-Country Comparison of Crowdworker Demographics: Conclusion

 Our study has several limitations.
-While we took great care to account for fluctuations in worker composition (e.g. by the hour of the day or the day of the week) by dividing the starting times of our tasks into different categories, further research on the stability of the different characteristics is needed.
-Furthermore, due to the nature of micro tasks, our samples are necessarily self-selected.
+While we took great care to account for fluctuations in worker composition (e.g., by the hour of the day or the day of the week) by dividing the starting times of our tasks into different categories, further research on the daily and weekly fluctuations of the different characteristics is needed.
+Furthermore, due to the nature of microtasks, our samples are necessarily self-selected.
 Our samples therefore do not include workers who, for example, exclusively work on repeatable tasks and never accept survey tasks.
 Lastly, our sample focuses on workers who have sufficient English skills to understand the survey questions.
-However, this is likely true for the majority of the micro-task workforce on this platform, as workers are expected to understand instructions in English\footnote{The platform's interface is available exclusively in English.} and demand for crowdworkers is driven by Anglophone countries \cite{kuek2015global}.
+However, this is likely true for the majority of the microtask workforce on this platform, as workers are expected to understand instructions in English\footnote{The platform's interface is available exclusively in English.} and demand for crowdworkers is driven by Anglophone countries \cite{kuek2015global}.

-In future work, we plan to analyze the relationship between demographic characteristics and motivational profiles of crowdworkers, using the Multidimensional Crowdworker Motivation Scale \cite{mcms17}.
-Furthermore, future research will be able to use the data presented in this study in order to compare the demographic composition of the crowd workforce with the composition of the general population, and the general workforce, in different countries.
-Finally, future research focusing on the examination of factors that cause the differences in crowd workforce composition between countries and over time will further contribute to a better understanding of the phenomenon of crowdwork.
-This paper is relevant for researchers and practitioners interested in the composition of the international crowd workforce.
+In future work, we plan to analyze the relationship between demographic characteristics and motivational profiles of crowdworkers, using the Multidimensional Crowdworker Motivation Scale \cite{mcms_published}.
+Future research will also be able to use the data presented in this study in order to compare the demographic composition of the crowd workforce with the composition of the general population, and the general workforce, in different countries.
+Furthermore, future work is encouraged to study the characteristics of workers on platforms other than CrowdFlower and \amt, of which there is still little knowledge, especially at the country level.
+For collecting data on the characteristics of workers on other platforms, the survey developed in this paper can be easily adapted.
+To further deepen our understanding of the international crowd workforce, future research is also encouraged to investigate why the demographic composition of the crowd workforce differs between countries, and what factors lead to a country's workforce being disproportionately composed of a certain demographic.
+Finally, future research focusing on the examination of factors that cause differences in crowd workforce composition over time will further contribute to a better understanding of the phenomenon of crowdwork.
+This paper is relevant for researchers, practitioners, and policy makers interested in the composition of the international crowd workforce.
+Further information about our work is available on our website \cite{crowdworkersinfo}.